 All these positive responses to e-learning at ITS during the pandemic may give the impression that it was a remarkable experience throughout for the students.
 However, the relative majority of students, 37.14%, felt that that the pandemic had made it harder to learn.
 For 32.38% it made it easier, while it made no difference for 30.48%.
 These figure are for the total number of respondents.
-When filtered between Maltese and non-Maltese students, the percentage of non-Maltese students who felt that the pandemic made it harder to learn was higher at 58.82% while only 23.53 said it made it easier to learn.
+When filtered between Maltese and non-Maltese students, the percentage of non-Maltese students who felt that the pandemic made it harder to learn.
 This is agrees with the international experience (Schleicher, 2020; UNESCO, 2020).